-Sec.
-97. Submission of Reports.
-Within thirty (30) days after the end of each quarter, departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, shall submit the following, either in printed form or by way of electronic document:

-- (a) Quarterly Financial and Physical Accomplishment Reports, including narrative descriptions to the House Committee on Appropriations and Senate Committee on Finance, copy furnished the DBM and COA; and - (b) Budget and Financial Accountability Reports to the DBW and COA, subject to COA and DBW J.C.
+- Sec.
+89. Submission of Reports.
+Within thirty (30) days after the end of each quarter, departments, bureaus, offices and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, shall submit the following, either in printed form or by way of electronic document: - (a) Quarterly Financial and Physical Accomplishment Reports, including narrative descriptions to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, copy furnished the DBW and COA; and - (b) Budget and Financial Accountability Reports to the DBM and COA, subject to COA and DBM J.C.
 No. 2014-1 dated July 1, 2014.

-The DBN shall likewise submit to the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on releases from, and balances of, Special Purpose Funds, Supplemental Appropriations, Continuing Appropriations and Automatic Appropriations as well as realignment of funds approved by it pursuant to the general provisions of this Act.
+The DBM shall likewise submit to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on releases from, and balances of, Special Purpose Funds, Supplemental Appropriations, Continuing Appropriations and Automatic Appropriations as well as modification of funds approved by it pursuant to the general provisions of this Act.

-Failure to comply with any of the foregoing shall result in the automatic suspension of the salaries of the responsible official and/or employee until they have complied with the above requirements pursuant to Section 57, Chapter 6, Book VI of E.O.
+Pailure to comply with any of the foregoing shall result in the automatic suspension of the salaries of the responsible official and/or employee until they have complied with the above requirements pursuant to Section 57, Chapter 6, Book VI of E.O.
 No. 292.

 Repeated failure or refusal of said official or employee to submit the above reports without any justifiable cause may be a ground for administrative disciplinary action, subject to pertinent civil service rules and regulations.
 The head of agency shall be responsible for ensuring compliance with this penalty provision.